tronprotocol/java-tron/README.md

   1. Start IntelliJ.
 Select `File` -> `Open`, then locate to the java-tron folder which you have git cloned to your local drive.
 Then click `Open` button on the right bottom.
   2. Check on `Use auto-import` on the `Import Project from Gradle` dialog.
 Select JDK 1.8 in the `Gradle JVM` option.
 Then click `OK`.
-  3. IntelliJ will open the project and start gradle syncing, which will take several minutes, depending on your network connection and your IntelliJ configuration.
+  3. IntelliJ will open the project and start gradle syncing, which will take several minutes, depending on your network connection and your IntelliJ configuration
   4. After the syncing finished, select `Gradle` -> `Tasks` -> `build`, and then double click `build` option.
-The project will start building, which will normally take less than one minute to finish.

 # Running

-## Running a private testnet
+## Running a Private Testnet

 ### Running a full node

 * In the Terminal

 ```bash